hananils/kirby-xslt/README.md

 #### Textarea field

 The textarea field offers additional settings to define formatters to be applied to the field content.
-By default, Kirbytext is applied to all textarea:
+By default, Kirbytext is applied to all textareas:

 ```yml
 content: title, description, tags